Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Whether you own a Vanmaster or a Buccaneer, you’ll need to make sure you have the right insurance cover.
 A specialist touring caravan policy may include cover for the following:

 Having your caravan stolen is really going to ruin your holiday!
 Insuring against theft means that if the worst happens, you won’t have to shell out to replace your caravan.

 - New for old cover

-Depending on the age of your caravan, you might opt for new for old cover.
-In the event your caravan is stolen, the policy will provide you with a brand new model replacement.
+Depending on the age of your caravan, you might opt for a new for an old cover.
+In the event your caravan is stolen, the policy will provide you with a brand-new model replacement.
 The other alternative is market value cover.
 Here, the policy will pay out the amount your caravan would be worth at the time.
 This type of policy is often cheaper than new for old cover, so can be a good way of reducing your insurance premiums.

 - Accidental damage cover